 Whew.
 I have found my newest YA Fantasy series addiction.
 Orphan twins Tory and Darcy find out they are actually Fae after their 18th birthday.
 And not just any Fae, they are the heirs to the throne and they only need to graduate from Zodiac Academy to claim their throne.

 The problem comes in the form of the 4 Heirs – The boys in each elemental order who have been raised to share the throne and rule Solaria together in the Twins’ absence.

 They aren’t planning to give up their claim anytime soon and they use their considerable magic in the air, fire, earth, and water elements to put these girls to the test.

-This series is on fire hot, with lots of steam, bullying romance, and deadly situations.
-Don’t read this one if you are under 18, but if you loved ACOTAR, you’ll devour this one too!
+This urban fantasy series is on fire hot, with lots of steam, bullying romance, and deadly situations.
+Don’t read this one if you are under 18, but if you are looking for books like ACOTAR, you’ll devour this one too!
 Or check out our list of books like Zodiac Academy!